owid/owid-grapher/docs/full-wordpress-setup.md

 This page describes how to get the full setup of our site running locally including wordpress (and thus also allowing running the baking etc).
 Note that this setup requires pullung a database dump from our live server which only OWID staff can do.
 This setup thus only works for OWID staff.

 This setup is very similar to the [Local setup with mysql and grapher admin](docker-compose-mysql.md).
 Go to that document and make sure that the prerequisites are met.
-Then there are two additional setup steps before you can run `make up-full` to get a setup running with wordpress included.
+Then there are two additional setup steps before you can run `make up.full` to get a setup running with wordpress included.

-## Additional prequisites
+## Additional optional prequisites

 1. Clone the "owid-content" folder as a **sibling** to the owid-grapher.
 This is required so that you can use the explorer admin features (i.e. most operations also work if this step is skipped)

     ```bash
     git clone https://github.com/owid/owid-content
-    ```

-2. Download the wordpress database dump and (optionally) pull the wordpress file uploads by running the two scripts below from a terminal at the root of this repository.

-    ```bash
-    ./devTools/docker/download-wordpress-mysql.sh
-    ./devTools/docker/download-wordpress-uploads.sh
     ```

 ## Running the full setup